Paris, France

 Booking Tips and Best Times for Deals

-- Off-Season: Consider visiting Paris in the shoulder seasons of spring (April-May) and fall (September-October) for lower hotel rates and fewer crowds.
+- Off-Peak Season: Consider visiting Paris in the shoulder seasons of spring (April-May) and fall (September-October) for better hotel deals.

 Budget & Costs